 Tagaytay experiences a tropical climate with high temperatures and rain through most of the year.
 A good time to book a rental house in Tagaytay is around the fall and winter months, between November and March.
 The weather is mild with little to no rainfall and lower humidity, so it’s ideal for outdoor activities.
 Rain is heaviest from June to September.
 During the first week of May, the city celebrates all things pineapple with the Pilipinyahan Summer Festival.
 Pineapples are an essential export of the Philippines, and this festival pays homage to the fruit with costumed parades and demonstrations on the diverse ways it can be used.
 Also in May is the annual Tagaytay Art Beat festival, which celebrates artwork and musical acts representing Filipino culture.

-What are the top things to do in Tagaytay?
+Top things to do in Tagaytay

 Tierra de Maria

 Religion is an important part of Filipino culture, and an excellent place to witness this is at Tierra de Maria, a small sanctuary garden and chapel where many come for a quiet moment of reflection and prayer.
 The site is best known for the 50-foot-tall statue of Our Lady of Manaoag, or the Virgin Mary.
 There are several shrines and pieces of artwork dedicated to different Catholic saints, and the platform near the statue offers excellent views of Taal Lake.

 Picnic Grove is one of the best locations in Tagaytay to take in the view of Taal Lake and Taal Volcano, and you can bring a snack to enjoy from one of many picnic huts and tables.
 You can also enjoy the surrounding sights as you zipline down the hill, ride the cable cars, or try horseback riding around the area.